EA Sports to become title sponsor of Spanish league in 2023 - WHIZ News

-MADRID (AP) — EA Sports will become the title sponsor of the Spanish league beginning in 2023-24, a source close to the agreement told The Associated Press on Tuesday.
+MADRID (AP) — EA Sports will become the title sponsor of the Spanish league beginning in 2023-24.

-The videogaming company will replace Spain-based bank Santander, which is entering its final season as the main sponsor of the second-richest European domestic league.
+The league said on Tuesday the videogaming company will replace Spain-based bank Santander, which is entering its final season as the main sponsor of the second-richest European domestic league.

-The league and EA Sports signed a multi-year contract, according to the source, who can’t be named because the person is not authorized to officially speak about the deal.
+The league and EA Sports signed a multi-year contract, though further details on the deal were not immediately released.

-Other details on the agreement were not immediately available.
-The league has not yet announced the deal.
-The Spanish sports daily Marca said EA Sports will pay 30 million euros ($30.7 million) a season to the Spanish league.
+The Spanish sports daily Marca said EA Sports will pay 30 million euros ($30.7 million) a season to the Spanish league in the rebranding agreement that includes the first and second divisions and other league-related competitions, including for youth squads and e-sports.

+New logos and audiovisual features will be put in place when the new deal kicks off in 2023.

+“The agreement paves the way for new experiences, deeper in-game integrations, enhanced broadcast communications, and commitment to grassroots initiatives,” the league said in a statement.
+“In addition to the naming rights partnership, fans will experience the benefit through technology, gameplay enhancements and development, and real-world football highlights.”

 It announced a few weeks ago that it was ending its partnership with Santander, which replaced fellow Spanish bank BBVA in 2016.